Dwsilky/Splunk-Lab/README.md

 My networking skills are subpar at best so far, so I used chatGPT to determine how best to set up the network between the VMs and my host OS.

+## Ubuntu Setup

 First, you will load your Ubuntu ISO (most recent version) to VMWare Workstation Pro (now free).
 For setup, I chose 100gb memory, 4 cores, and 8gb RAM.
 You can go less, but I've heard that Splunk is notorious for using a lot of RAM.
 When your VM is powered on you will go through the basic pre-set configs until you reach the "Network Configuration" page. **IMPORTANT**: This is where we will set a static IP address for this VM so it is easier to troubleshoot issues and doesn't change throughout the lab.
-You need to find out the gateway IP of your VMWare Workstation NAT.
+You need to find out the gateway IP and subnet IP of your VMWare Workstation NAT.
 Here is how you do it:
 1. In VMWare main interface, click edit --> Virtual Network Editor.
 2. Click the Name that has "Type: NAT" then below click "NAT Settings...".
 3. You need your Subnet Mask and Gateway IP from this screen for the Ubuntu setup.